12 Geeky Christmas gift ideas to consider this festive year-end.

 4. Quirky Games

-Personally, I think they are fading away.
-But that doesn’t mean they shouldn’t enjoy a comeback or make for a good Christmas gift.
+Personally, I think these classic party games are fading away.
+But that hardly means they shouldn’t enjoy a comeback or can’t make for a good Christmas gift.

-The attractiveness of the containers considered, I think such card games encourages people to please put down your electronic devices and interact the good old fashion way too.
-They are also affordable and great to bring to a small gathering.
+The attractiveness of the containers aside, I think such card games encourage people to please put down your electronic devices and interact the good old fashion way too.
+They are furthermore affordable and great to bring to a small gathering.
 In other words, you provide the gift, the entertainment, and the companionship for the entertainment when you turn up with a set.